Choosing a conveyancing solicitor is a key – but often overlooked – part of buying or selling your home.

 How important is ‘value for money’ in conveyancing fees when choosing a solicitor?

-Cunningtons share this belief – you get what you pay for and you shouldn’t forget that your property is an important and valuable asset.
-The services of our award-winning conveyancers are always priced competitively and our testimonials speak for themselves.
+Cunningtons conveyancing solicitors share this belief – you get what you pay for and you shouldn’t forget that your property is an important and valuable asset.
+The services of our award-winning conveyancing solicitors are always priced competitively with fixed fees, and our testimonials speak for themselves.

 So what is important when making my choice?

-The most important part of choosing your conveyancer is to consider who is at the end of the phone.
+The most important part of choosing your conveyancing solicitor is to consider who is at the end of the phone.
 Communication is a key factor for 80% of clients, and good communication can make your move a lot less stressful.

-* The data in this blog was research provided by the tm groups Home Moving Trends 2015 report
+* The data in this article was research provided by the tm groups Home Moving Trends 2015 report